-This deliverable, namely "D7.6 - Final Monitoring and Configuration Framework", documents the development of the so-called "CPSwarm Monitoring and Command Tool".
-The Monitoring and Command Tool is the result of the "Task 7.3 CPS/SoS Monitoring and Command Tools".
-The results are based on the previous versions of this document D7.5 and contain the final small modifications in description of the tool.
-Compared to the D7.5 only very minor changes were done that can be rated as "polishing".
+This deliverable, namely "D7.5 - Initial Monitoring and command framework", introduces the development of the so-called "CPSwarm Monitoring Tool".
+The Monitoring Tool is the result of the "Task 7.3 CPS/SoS Monitoring and Command Tools".
+The consecutive results until M34 will be reported in "D7.6 - Final Monitoring and command framework".

-The document introduces the CPSwarm Monitoring and Command Tool architecture and implementation description as well as screenshots from the implementation.
+The document introduces the CPSwarm Monitoring Tool architecture and implementation description as well as screen shots from the implementation.
 The tool has been developed up to a lab quality prototype level and will be further developed for product beyond the scope of this project.

 The Monitoring and Configuration framework is integrated for use in the Search & Rescue and the Automotive Scenarios (Platooning Use Case).
-It is also designed for use in the Logistics Scenario where it has finally been integrated as well.
+It is also designed for use in the Logistics Scenario but not implemented there since the more straight-forward solution for robotics was to use their control / monitoring approach.